 Share this project on Facebook, Tumblr, Youtube, Twitter, Instagram, Snapchat, and yes – even in actual conversations!
 Follow our Facebook Page and join our Facebook Group.
 Get excited and show you care about keeping girls in school by telling everyone they need to get onboard with the program and sew some purses!

 Step 4, Mail The Purses To Us By The Priority Deadline Date (February 1st or October 1st)

-Be sure to finish your purses and mail them to us by our winter priority deadline.
+Be sure to finish your purses and mail them to us by our priority deadline dates.
 Our priority deadlines each year are February 1st and October 1st.
 Mailing the purses by the priority date will help ensure they get to the girls in a timely manner.
 Of course we are happy to receive them all year long if you miss the priority deadline.